 Vaginal yeast infections are becoming more and more common by the day.
-They are typically characterised by a burning sensation during urination, thick white vaginal discharge, itching in and around the vaginal area and a painful sensation during sexual intercourse.
+They are typically characterised by a burning sensation during urination, thick white discharge, itching in and around the area and a painful sensation during intercourse.
 Primarily, yeast infection is caused due to the lack of regulation of good bacteria.
-If you happen to be suffering from yeast infection, one of the most common questions lurking in your mind will be how can yeast infection affect your periods?

-Try wearing cotton underwear to avoid itching and burning sensation.
-A cotton cloth can relieve discomforts of vaginal yeast infection too.
+Wear Cotton Underwear: Try wearing cotton underwear to avoid itching and burning sensation.
+Cotton cloth can relieve discomforts of yeast infection too.
 Avoid wearing panty liners that can increase the risk of resuming the yeast infection.
-Yeast needs moist environment to grow therefore, you must keep your body dry to prevent the infection.
+Yeast needs a moist environment to grow.
+Therefore, you must keep your body dry to prevent the disease.

-To prevent yeast infection in the vagina, avoid wearing tightly fitting clothes likes pants or shorts.
+Avoid Tightly fitting Clothes: Avoid wearing tight-fitting clothes, likes pants or shorts.
 This will help you to stay cool and dry.

-You must completely avoid wearing nylon pantyhose or synthetic leotards everyday.
+Avoid Nylon or Synthetic: You must altogether avoid wearing nylon pantyhose or synthetic leotards every day.
 If you still want to wear them opt for the ones that have a cotton panel to absorb moisture.

-You must try to spend less time inside wet gym gears or swim suits.
-Wearing wet clothes can give enough damp space for yeast to grow.
+Don’t Stay in Wet Clothes for Long: You must try to spend less time inside wet gym gears or swimsuits.
+Wearing wet clothes can give enough damp space for the yeast to grow.

-You must avoid the use of scented powders or tampons on and near the vaginal area as they contain chemicals that can upset the natural balance of good bacteria and several other micro-organisms in the vagina.
-You must also avoid douching if you are already suffering from vaginal yeast infection.
+Avoid Scented Tampons or Powders: You must avoid the use of scented powders or tampons as they contain chemicals that can upset the natural balance of good bacteria and several other micro-organisms.
+You must also prevent douching if you are already suffering from yeast infection.
 It can spread the infection through the cervix into the uterus.

-If you suffer from diabetes, try to manage your blood sugar levels to reduce the risk of yeast infection.
-A high blood glucose level due to a beyond-control diabetes can lead to all kinds of infections, including vaginal yeast infection.
+Have Control Over Blood Sugar Level: If you have diabetes, try to manage your blood sugar levels to reduce the risk of yeast infection.
+A high blood glucose level due to beyond-control diabetes can lead to all kinds of infections.

-There are chances that you may suffer from vaginal yeast infection due to antibiotics that you take.
-Consult your physician about preventive antifungal therapy that you can take at the beginning till the end of your medication course.
+Check Your Medication: There are chances that you may suffer from vaginal yeast infection due to the antibiotics that you take.
+Consult your physician about preventive antifungal therapy that you can make at the beginning until the end of your medication course.